In short, NO. “No added sugar” does not mean “sugar free”.

 Lots of companies have taken to using the term “no added sugar” to promote a healthy image for their products.
 The evidence linking sugar consumption with diabetes and obesity is convincing.
 Less sugar certainly sounds appealing, but this healthy image is misleading when it comes to the health of your teeth.

-When talking about the risk of dental decay, the emphasis should not be on whether sugar is added or “natural“, or on the amount of sugar that ultimately is absorbed into your body.
+When talking about the risk of dental decay, the emphasis should not be on whether sugar is added or “natural“.
+Nor should it be on the amount of sugar that ultimately is absorbed into your body.
 Instead the emphasis should be on whether the sugar is “free sugar” available for fermentation by plaque bacteria in the mouth.

 This is because tooth decay is caused by plaque bacteria in the mouth fermenting free sugar, and producing plaque acid.
 The plaque acid demineralises teeth causing tooth decay and dental cavities.